GrowingPaigns/Portfolio-Website/README.md

       </a>
     </td>
     <td align="left">
-      JavaScript to create transitionary wipe animations for each project section, as well as implement some Q.O.L. features
+      JavaScript to create transitionary wipe animations for each project section
     </td>
   </tr>
 </table>